 west, an emerging music and visual artist, released her entirely self-produced debut album, "come out, come out" in summer 2015, and in the beginning of 2016 her second album, "without a map". on stage she's often solo, which evokes a folk-rock mood. she sings her heart out about flowers, rivers, family, fires, girls, boys, knifes, sex, death and ghosts.

 west teamed up with filmmaker christopher birk to create the first of a two-part music video series. part one, 'boyhood,' explores the questions and feelings that can arise when we don't have a clear, categorized identity in a society that craves and demands certainty and definability within imagined social markers of sex and gender.

 the girl you see is the exploratory piece following boyhood.
 In this fierce music video, west mixes bold images with subtlety to dig deep into the questions of who we are, underneath and within sex and gender, and acknowledging the losses involved with finding a home within embodiment.

-an evocative before-and-after photo documentation of west's journey of losing her breasts. broad-sweeping and intimate, kerry moore's images ask the viewer to engage with their own experiences of loss and transformation. here we have some of the many ways in which one woman's breasts fall.
+an evocative before-and-after photo documentation of west's journey of losing her breasts. these broad-sweeping and intimate images of the body amongst varying gender signifiers invite the viewer to engage with their own experiences of loss, transformation, rebellion and quiet revolution.

 released in march 2017, this single is a meditation on loss, and a call to arms through the process of mourning. how grieving is a necessary process to becoming fully alive.